diegodoimo/geometry_representations/README.md

 pip install -r requirements.txt
 ```

-## Reproduce the plots of the paper
-### Download the computed intrinsic dimension and overlaps.
+### 2. Download the computed intrinsic dimension and overlaps.
 The download.py script downloads the numpy arrays needed to reproduce the plots shown in the paper.

 ```
 python download.py
 ```

-### Plot the intrinsic dimension and overlap profiles
+### 3. Plot the intrinsic dimension and overlap profiles
 You can plot the intrinsic dimension profiles (Fig. 1) and the overlap with the class labels (Fig. 4).

 ```